rufig/spf/docs/intro.en.md

 In order to simplify interaction with Windows API the additional zero byte is appended to the end of the string.

-`S"` defines a so called static string, which is located in buffer, or in the code area.
+`S"` defines a so called static string, which is located in the buffer, or in the code area.
 If you need dynamic string, the one that uses memory on the heap, use `~ac\lib\str4.f`.
 Example of usage: